ibexa/documentation-developer/docs/guide/back_office_translations.md

 ### Selecting Back Office language

-Once you have language packages installed, you can switch the language of the Back Office in the User Settings menu.
+Once you have language packages enabled, you can switch the language of the Back Office in the User Settings menu.

 Otherwise, the language will be selected based on the browser language.